Title 42 Challenges

 How can you help?

-Visit our Action Page to learn more about how you can support asylum seekers.
+Take the #WelcomeWithDignity pledge and join our movement to defend the right to seek asylum.
 You can support CGRS’s vital work on cases like this one by making a donation.

 Need more information?

-Contact Brianna Krong, Communications and Advocacy Coordinator, at krongbrianna@uchastings.edu.
+Contact Brianna Krong, Communications and Advocacy Manager, at krongbrianna@uclawsf.edu.

 Resources for Advocates